tagspaces/documentation/docs/ui/locations.md

 The format of the location's export is described in this [section](/dev/external-config#configuring-custom-locations).

-### Custom location IDs
+### Custom Location IDs

-In the advanced settings of the locations you have the possibility to change the internal ID of any given location.
-This is useful if you are working with someone on a common synced folder (e.g. Dropbox, Syncthing).
+Locations in TagSpaces have internal identifiers.
+You can assign custom location IDs to locations in different environments (e.g., between computers) to keep paths consistent.
+This feature is particularly useful for cloud-based locations with shared folders.

 If the locations have the same internal ID on all TagSpaces instances, you will be able to use the [internal sharing](/sharing#internal-sharing-for-files-and-folders) of files and folders with your peers.

 :::info
 If you create a new location to a folder (e.g. synced with Dropbox or from network share drive), which was already used as a location in TagSpaces, the application will try to find the [location ID](/dev/metafileformats#folder-meta-description-format) and it will use it in this installation .